foxglove/mcap/docs/specification/README.md

 The last record in the data section MUST be the [Data End](#data-end-op0x0F) record.

+#### Use of chunk records

+MCAP files can have Schema, Channel, and Message records written directly to the data section, or they can be written into Chunk records to facilitate indexing and compression.
+For MCAPs that include [Chunk Index](#chunk-index-op0x08) records in the summary section, all Message records should be written into Chunk records.

+> Why?
+The presence of Chunk Index records in the summary section indicates to readers that the MCAP is indexed, and they can use those records to look up messages by log time or topic.
+However, Message records outside of chunks cannot be indexed, and may not be found by readers using the index.

 ### Summary Section

 The optional summary section contains records for fast lookup of file information or other data section records.